pirasalbe/SpaceAppsChallenge_Server/README.md

 2. Download the lastest version of the website at https://github.com/pirasalbe/SpaceAppsChallenge_Web

-3. Open the server.php file in the website's folder and set the IP equal to the server IP.
+3. Open the server.php file in the website's folder and set the IP equal to the IP server.

 4. Copy the website folder in a webserver.